ulfsri/neris-framework/modules/README.md

 ## modules

-This metadata is a descriptive representation of the data elements that will be served by NERIS back to departments via the NERIS API.
-Accordingly, it does not represent 1-1 the data elements sent by a department and its vendors.
+This metadata is a descriptive representation of the data elements in NERIS modules.
+Modules serve as the high-level sets of data elements to be collected for an incident response.

 The metadata tables in `modules/` contain some or all of the following fields:
 - `name`